mongodb-university/Bluehawk/docs/docs/guides/tutorials.md

 is from the Realm React Native Tutorial [TasksProvider.js file](https://github.com/mongodb/docs-realm/blob/master/tutorial/rn/providers/TasksProvider.js).

-We start a code block called `clean-up`.
+We start a snippet called `clean-up`.
 Then you see `// :state-start: final`.
 In this code snippet, `final` is the identifier we use for [the "final" branch](https://github.com/mongodb-university/realm-tutorial-react-native/blob/final/providers/TasksProvider.js) in our clonable tutorial git repository.
 The code after the `final` state